favonia/ocaml-objdump/README.markdown

 # 🖨️ Printing OCaml Runtime Representations

 A small library I wrote when hacking the OCaml compiler.
-Caveats: the code might only work for OCaml 5.0.
+Caveats: the parsing of `infix` and `closure` blocks is incomplete, and the code might only work for OCaml 5.0.

 ## API and Example Code